Yellow Brick Road

 The Shea tree can take up to 20 years to bear fruit, reaching its full production capacity at around 45 years.
 It continues producing fruit for up to 200 years, making it a plant of significant longevity.
 The fruit of the Shea tree, somewhat similar to a plum, contains a nut inside.
 It’s this nut that provides the Shea Butter we use today.

 The extraction process is quite labor-intensive, a tradition often passed down through generations.
 The nuts are first removed from the fruit, then boiled to make the shell easier to crack.
-Once the nut is cracked open, the seed inside is sun-dried and then roasted.
+After you crack open the nut, you sun-dry the seed and roast it to prepare it for further processing — a step we often highlight in our learning guides.

-The roasted seeds are ground into a paste with a small amount of water.
-The paste is manually kneaded or mechanically stirred to separate the fats, which rise to the top and are skimmed off, then cooled to form the solid Shea Butter.
+We grind the roasted seeds into a paste using a small amount of water.
+We manually knead or mechanically stir the paste to separate the fats.
+As the fats rise to the top, you skim them off and cool them to form solid Shea Butter.

 There is something quite remarkable about the Shea tree.
 Despite growing in a tough environment, it manages to produce one of the most nourishing natural substances in the world.
-This resilience and potency are carried through into the Shea Butter, lending its protective and regenerative qualities to our skin and hair.
+The Shea tree’s resilience and potency translate directly into the Shea Butter, empowering it with protective and regenerative properties that benefit our skin and hair.

 Understanding the origin and extraction process of Shea Butter not only gives us a greater appreciation for this natural wonder but also underscores the importance of ethical sourcing and fair trade, as the production of Shea Butter plays a significant role in local economies and livelihoods.